MekaGem/LudumDare38/README.md

-# Submission to Ludum Dare 38 competition
+# My Lonely Island

 This is a game about survival on the sinking island.
 Hunt for resources, reinforce your island and fight with enemies.

+The game was developed during [Ludum Dare 38](https://ldjam.com/events/ludum-dare/38) game jam.

 Hosted version:
 https://mekagem.itch.io/my-lonely-island